Saturday, January 14, 2017

 There are others, however, that might not come to mind when you think about running movies, but I included them because I don't think they'd be the same movies without running.
 Feel free to comment on those I left out or those I included.

 I thought this one was funny and somewhat heartwarming.
-Ralph is a troubled boy who's mother is in a comma, and he basically lives alone while attending a Catholic school.
-He finds running as a way to cope, and becomes connected with a former marathon running priest who trains Ralph to run the Boston Marathon.
+Ralph is a troubled boy whose mother is in a comma, and he basically lives alone while attending a Catholic school.
+He finds running as a way to cope, and becomes connected with a former marathon-running priest.
+The priest trains Ralph to run the Boston Marathon.
 While the plot is a stretch at times, especially in the race itself, and though parts of the film are crass, "Saint Ralph" is definitely entertaining.

 Run Fat Boy, Run